2000 Ramallah lynching: Victims

-Incident
+Lynching

 Nurzhitz set out at 7 a.m. in his Ford Escort, picked up Avrahami and phoned his father at 9 a.m., stating that he had been ordered to turn up at an army base near the Israeli settlement of Beit El.

 The two reservist drivers made their way in a civilian vehicle towards their unit's assembly point near the settlement of Beit El.
 They had little army experience, were unfamiliar with the West Bank road system and drove through the military checkpoint outside Beitunia and headed straight into the Palestinian town of Ramallah 2 miles east of the checkpoint.

 Reaching a Palestinian Authority roadblock, where previously Israeli soldiers had been turned back, the reservists were detained by PA policemen and taken to the local police station at Ramallah's twin city Al-Bireh, not far from Arafat's headquarters.
-The arrest and detention coincided with the conclusion of a funeral service, attended by thousands of mourners, for 17 year old Palestinian Khalil Zahran who had been killed by Israeli forces two days earlier.
+The arrest and detention coincided with the conclusion of a funeral service, attended by thousands of mourners, for Palestinian Khalil Zahran who had been killed by Israeli forces two days earlier.
 Tensions were running high: over 100 Palestinians, nearly two dozen of them children, had been killed by Israeli forces in the preceding two weeks during protests in Ramallah, and four days earlier, the badly beaten body of 36 year old Palestinian Issam Hamad had been dumped outside of the city after being run over by a car, an autopsy revealed.
 His death, according to Marwan Bishara of Al Jazeera, was attributed by locals to settlers in Halamish.